nhpc/generator-mean-seed/main/templates/docs/setup-server-linux.md

 	1. `sudo apt-get install phantomjs`

-## Note on file sizes / server space (may want to use MongoLab or MongoHQ or another hosted/cloud MongoDB solution since MongoDB can easily take up 6GB - journal of 3ish GB (apparently it doesn't go past this though?) plus the data itself plus log files plus some other stuff).
+## Note on file sizes / server space
+May want to use MongoLab or MongoHQ or another hosted/cloud MongoDB solution since MongoDB can easily take up 6GB - journal of 3ish GB (apparently it doesn't go past this though?) plus the data itself plus log files plus some other stuff.
-- MongoDB and node forever took up space; here's one of my servers that maxed out with 20GB - forever though was mostly log files and while `forever cleanlogs` didn't seem to work, I was able to just delete the file(s) that were large:
+MongoDB and node forever took up space; here's one of my servers that maxed out with 20GB - forever though was mostly log files and while `forever cleanlogs` didn't seem to work, I was able to just delete the file(s) that were large:

 - / 18G
 	- /var 11G
 		- /lib 6.4G